Vintage Heuer Monaco Chronograph | Vintage Watch Repair

-SERVICE & REPAIR: Vintage Heuer Monaco Chronograph
+SERVICE & REPAIR: Vintage Heuer Monaco Chronograph powered by the Caliber 11

 On the bench for this post is the Heuer Monaco Chronograph powered by the calibre 11 movement.
 Introduced in 1969 by Heuer (now known as TAG Heuer), the Monaco quickly gained attention for its distinctive square-shaped case and innovative automatic chronograph movement with a date calendar complication.